Getting started

 npm run docusaurus build

-Run the documentation generator using CLI:
+Or run the documentation generator directly:

 npm run docusaurus graphql-to-doc

-command generates MDX files locally from your GraphQL schema.
+The npm run docusaurus graphql-to-doc command generates MDX files locally from your GraphQL schema.
 The possible command flags are documented in settings.